March 3, 2025

 4. In the popup that appears, put the toggle option in the On or Off position—whichever you prefer.

-You can turn this setting on in your privacy settings—more on how to do that in just a bit—but it also gives other users access to seeing when you view their video content.
+You can enable this setting in your privacy settings—more on that in a moment—but keep in mind that turning it on also allows other users to see when you’ve viewed their videos.

-If you want to keep an eye on the people who’ve viewed your TikTok video views, you need to turn on post views in your privacy settings.
+To track who has viewed your TikTok videos, you need to turn on post view history in your privacy settings.

 1. Open your TikTok app, then tap Profile in the bottom-right corner of the navigation bar.